EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

 # Accounting and Billing BB Architecture

-The Accounting and Billing Building Block collects, generates and stores resource use data relevant to billing.
-Based on the EODH implementation, it consists of several microservices connected by messaging - a central Accounting Service and multiple Collectors.
+The Accounting and Billing Building Block collects resource usage data and prepares it for billing.
+Based on the EODH implementation, it's built around a central Accounting Service and multiple Collectors, all connected via messaging.

-The system includes:
+Main components:
-- **Central Accounting Service**: Manages product and price settings, serves accounting data to users
+- **Central Accounting Service** - handles product/price config and serves accounting data
-- **Resource Collectors**: Microservices that collect resource use data
+- **Resource Collectors** - microservices that collect usage data from different sources
-- **Messaging System**: Asynchronous persistent messaging (e.g., Pulsar, Kafka)
+- **Messaging System** - async persistent messaging (Pulsar, Kafka, etc.)
-- **Database**: Stores billing events, products and prices
+- **Database** - stores billing events, products and prices

-**Billing Events** record resource consumption by a workspace over a time period (typically 5 minutes, 1 hour, or 1 day) for a product.
-Each event has a UUID and duplicate UUIDs are ignored.
-Collectors generate UUIDs from the time period, workspace and product to prevent duplication.
+**Billing Events**: capture how much of a product a workspace consumed during a time window (usually 5 minutes/1 hour/1 day).
+Each event gets a UUID and duplicates are ignored.
+Collectors generate these UUIDs from the time period + workspace + product, which prevents duplication.

-**Resource Consumption Rate Samples** are point-in-time samples of the rate at which a workspace consumes a product.
-The Ingester generates Billing Events from these samples via linear interpolation to hourly boundaries - but only for storage.
-Other products generate exact Billing Events directly through Collectors.
+**Resource Consumption Rate Samples**: are point-in-time snapshots of consumption rate.
+The Ingester converts these into Billing Events using linear interpolation to hourly boundaries - but this only happens for storage metrics.
+Everything else goes straight to exact Billing Events via Collectors.

-**Products** consist of an SKU, a name and units for measuring consumption. **Prices** specify the cost per unit of a product between dates.
+**Products**: have an SKU, name and units. **Prices** define cost per unit for a date range.

 ## Central Accounting Service

-This consists of two services sharing a database and codebase - the API service and the Ingester.
+Two services share a database and codebase: the API service and the Ingester.

 ### API Service

-The API service exposes endpoints with different authentication requirements:
+Exposes endpoints with different auth requirements:
-- `/api/accounting/prices` and `/api/accounting/skus` - no authentication required
+- `/api/accounting/prices` and `/api/accounting/skus` - public, no auth
-- `/api/workspaces/{workspace}/accounting/` - requires workspace ownership or membership
+- `/api/workspaces/{workspace}/accounting/` - need workspace ownership or membership

-The API Service continues to serve existing data if the Ingester is unavailable, though new data won't be processed until it's restored.
+If the Ingester goes down, the API keeps serving existing data.
+New data won't get processed until the Ingester comes back.

 ### Ingester

-The Ingester performs several functions:
+Does a few things:
-- Reads consumption data from messaging topics
+- Reads consumption data from message topics
-- Performs UUID-based deduplication
+- Deduplicates using UUIDs
-- Generates Billing Events from Resource Consumption Rate Samples through linear interpolation to hourly boundaries (storage metrics only)
+- Converts Resource Consumption Rate Samples into Billing Events (storage only - uses linear interpolation to hour boundaries)
-- Stores events in the database
+- Writes events to the database

-The Ingester depends on Collectors to send data, whilst Collectors depend on the Ingester to store it.
-Asynchronous persistent messaging.
+The Ingester needs Collectors to send data.
+Collectors need the Ingester to store it.
+The async messaging between them handles this circular dependency.

 ## Resource Collectors

-Various microservices gather resource use data about workspaces:
+Different microservices pull usage data from different sources:

 ### Compute Collector
-Gathers CPU and memory use data about workspace namespaces.
-When restarted, it can recover from 1 hour before its start time, relying on UUID-based deduplication at the Ingester to prevent double-counting.
+Tracks CPU and memory usage for workspace namespaces.
+After a restart, it can backfill data from up to 1 hour before it came back online.
+UUID deduplication at the Ingester prevents double-counting.

 ### Storage Collectors
-Multiple collectors handle different storage types:
+We have multiple collectors for different storage types:

-**Object Storage Collector** - Samples storage use and processes access logs to track API calls and bandwidth
+**Object Storage Collector** - samples storage usage and parses access logs for API calls and bandwidth
-**Block Storage Collector** - Monitors persistent volume use (implementation varies)
+**Block Storage Collector** - monitors persistent volumes (implementation depends on your setup)

 ### Data Transfer Collector
-Reads and processes logs to generate bandwidth consumption events for HTTPS downloads from workspace domain names.
+Parses logs to generate bandwidth events for HTTPS downloads from workspace domains.

 ## Messaging Architecture

-The system uses messaging with defined schemas to ensure compatibility.
-Key features include:
+The messaging layer uses defined schemas for compatibility.
+Key bits:
-- Separate topics for different event types
+- Different topics for different event types
 - UUID-based deduplication
-- Persistent messaging to handle component downtime
+- Persistent messaging so downtime doesn't lose data

-Collectors generate UUIDs deterministically based on the time period, workspace and product, preventing duplicates without requiring complex coordination between services.
+Collectors generate UUIDs deterministically (time period + workspace + product), so there's no duplicate coordination needed between services.

 ## Flow

-The typical flow through the system:
+Here's how data moves through the system:

-1. **Collection**: Collectors gather metrics from various sources
+1. **Collection** - Collectors gather metrics
-2. **Messaging**: Send Billing Events or Resource Consumption Rate Samples to appropriate topics
+2. **Messaging** - Send Billing Events or Resource Consumption Rate Samples to topics
-3. **Ingestion**: Ingester processes messages and applies deduplication
+3. **Ingestion** - Ingester processes messages and deduplicates
-4. **Storage**: Billing Events stored in database
+4. **Storage** - Billing Events go into the database
-5. **Serving**: API queries database for accounting data
+5. **Serving** - API queries the database

-Storage metrics follow a slightly different path - Collectors send samples, which the Ingester interpolates to hour boundaries before generating Billing Events.
-Other metrics generate exact Billing Events directly.
+Storage metrics work slightly differently: Collectors send samples, Ingester interpolates to hour boundaries, then generates Billing Events.
+Everything else skips the interpolation step.

 ## Configuration

-Products and prices are configured via YAML configuration files:
+Products and prices come from YAML config files:

 ```yaml
 items: